Employment Law

 - Statistical evidence.

-The type proof that you provide for any one of these evidence categories can be the same.
+The type of proof that you provide for any one of these evidence categories can be the same.

 Evidence that proves your employer’s discriminatory motivations can include: